 Birds and Other Animals

 Lake Martin is an official wildlife sanctuary and is home to a natural rookery where thousands of wild shorebirds and migratory songbirds build their nests each year.
-Among the hundreds of species nesting here are several varieties of heron and egret (including the great blue heron, little blue heron, green heron, black-crowned night heron, great egret, snowy egret, and more), neotropic and double-crested cormorants, anhingas, roseate spoonbills, and osprey.
-To see a complete list, download the full Lake Martin birds checklist (in PDF form).
+Among the hundreds of species nesting here are several varieties of heron and egret, Neotropic and double-crested cormorants, anhingas, roseate spoonbills, osprey, and more.

 Lake Martin is also home to a substantial nesting population of alligators.
 They can typically be spotted from Rookery Road, which runs right along the edge of the lake.
 They are naturally camouflaged, but it doesn't take long to get good at gator-spotting, and even if it doesn't come easily to you, you can usually find them by looking for stopped cars and folks with cameras and binoculars.